aditih22/HRanalyticsdashboard/README.md

 The Power BI report will feature interactive visualizations, enabling HR managers to filter and analyze data, uncover key trends, and make data-driven decisions to reduce attrition and improve employee retention.

-Certainly!
-Here's a description tailored to your HR data analytics report:

----

 ## DESCRIPTION :